Philippine Legend: The Legend Of Coconut

 So she seek the help of a sorceress.

 Days passed by and the young woman hasn't seen her beloved.
 She waited but he hadn't shown up to visit her.
 Then a heavy rain came that resulted in a flood.
 With the flood water, an earthworm appeared swimming towards her.
 It startled her to see that it seems to know its way.

 "Hurry and bury me into the soil," it said to her.
-"I want to keep watching over you even when I'm gone, and for you to have something to remind you of me."
+"I want to keep watch over you even when I'm gone, and for you to have something to remember me."
 And so she did buried the earthworm into their yard.

 It took some time but the sprout grew to be a tall tree without any branches.
 And it flowered and had fruits.
 When one fall off the tree, she decided to see how the inside of the round fruit looks like.
 And to her surprised, when husked, the shell seems like a head with two eyes and a mouth!

 She then thought of her young man and maybe it's his way of fulfilling his wish.
 And she remembered when he said, "Hurry and bury me into the soil.
 I want to keep watch over you even when I'm gone."